Blackwell, County Durham

-Blackwell is a suburb in the borough of Darlington and the ceremonial county of County Durham, England.
+Blackwell is a suburb in the borough of Darlington and the ceremonial county of Durham, England.
 It is situated towards the edge of the West End of Darlington, beside the River Tees.
 Blackwell consists of large 1930s style semi-detached and detached houses, and private, newly built homes.
 Blackwell Grange is an 18th-century country house converted into a hotel.

-Its sports facilities include Blackwell Grange Golf Club, and Blackwell Meadows, home of Darlington RFC.
+Its sports facilities include Blackwell Grange Golf Club, and Blackwell Meadows, home of Darlington RFC and Darlington AFC.

+Governance

+Blackwell was formerly a township in the parish of Darlington, in 1866 Blackwell became a separate civil parish, on 1 April 1967 the parish was abolished and merged with Hurworth and Cleasby.
+In 1961 the parish had a population of 466.
+It is now in the unparished area of Darlington.